Aafak18/Typescript-Empty-Project/README.md

 Create a new folder and open it in VS Code.

+Run ```tsc init``` to create the tsconfig.json and package-lock.json files

-Run "npm init -y" to create the package.json and package-lock.json files.
+Run ```npm init -y``` to create the package.json and package-lock.json files.
 Then add the following lines to the package.json file:

 ```"type": "module",```
 after this line